balazsbotond/urlcat/README.md

 ## Typescript

 This library provides its own type definitions.
+Just import and use it.

 ## API Documentation